metamn/react-image/README.md

 ### Requirements

 1. Built on existing libraries
-2. No page flicks when the images are loading
+2. Avoid layout shifts as the image is downloaded
 3. Flexible placeholders.
 It can be an image, a component, a spinner, or anything else
 4. Lazy loading
 5. SEO friendly